Wildlife of the Tibetan Plateau

-Occupying almost quarter of China’s land territory, commonly called “third pole” and “roof of the world”, the Tibet plateau has an average elevation exceeding 4500m above sea level.
-It encompasses all of the Tibet Autonomous Region and the whole Qinghai province and extends into western Sichuan province and southern Uygur Autonomous Region of Xinjiang.
-The region lies between the Kunlun Mountains and its associated ranges to the north and the Himalayas and Karakoram Range to the south and southwest, respectively; it extends eastward to the Daxue Mountains and, farther south, the northern and central portions of the Hengduan Mountains.
+Occupying almost a quarter of China’s land territory and commonly called the “third pole” and the “roof of the world,” the Tibetan Plateau has an average elevation exceeding 4,500 meters above sea level.
+It encompasses all of the Tibet Autonomous Region and the entirety of Qinghai Province, extending into western Sichuan Province and the southern Uygur Autonomous Region of Xinjiang.
+The region lies between the Kunlun Mountains and its associated ranges to the north, and the Himalayas and Karakoram Range to the south and southwest, respectively; it extends eastward to the Daxue Mountains and, farther south, to the northern and central portions of the Hengduan Mountains.

-Tibet plateau stretches 1800km north to south and 2500km east to west, with an area of 2,500,000square kilometres, the Tibetan Plateau originates the headwaters of the drainage basins of most of the streams in surrounding regions.
-Its tens of thousands of glaciers and other geographical and ecological features storing water and maintaining flow.
+The Tibetan Plateau stretches 1,800 km north to south and 2,500 km east to west, covering an area of 2,500,000 square kilometers.
+It originates the headwaters of the drainage basins of most streams in the surrounding regions.
+Its tens of thousands of glaciers and other geographical and ecological features store water and maintain flow.

-The Tibetan plateau serves a variety of ecosystem despite of its high elevation and low precipitation.
-And Tibet plateau also is home to hundreds and thousands of species.
-A total 12,000 species of vascular plant, 5,000 species of epiphytes, 210 species of mammals, and 532 species of birds have been recorded to covered in the areas of plateau.
-The plateau is also one of the centers of species formation and differentiation in the world to protect the biodiversity of the plateau, about 80 nature reserves have been designated, of which 45 are national or provincial, covering about 22% of the plateau area.
+Despite its high elevation and low precipitation, the Tibetan Plateau hosts a variety of ecosystems and is home to hundreds of thousands of species.
+A total of 12,000 species of vascular plants, 5,000 species of epiphytes, 210 species of mammals, and 532 species of birds have been recorded on the plateau.
+It is also one of the world’s centers of species formation and differentiation.
+To protect the biodiversity of the plateau, about 80 nature reserves have been designated, of which 45 are national or provincial, covering about 22% of the plateau area.
 Most of the nature reserves are distributed in the southeastern part of the plateau.

 - Tibetan Wolf